1nilx2/Deep-Learning/README.md

 #### AdaIN (Adaptive Instance Normalization)

 #### VGG (Very Deep Convolutional Networks for Large-Scale Image Recognition)
-VGG19 consists of 19 weight layers (16 CNN, 3 FC)
+VGG19 consists of 19 weight layers (16 CNN, 3 FC).
-High performance with simple structure
+High performance with simple structure.
 Impact of 'deep' layer structure has been identified
+Use 3x3 filters so that expedites learning speed and increases non-linearity.
+  - Resulting size feature map is same when we do 3x3 convolution three times and when one time 7x7)
+  - This means less parameters to learn at once and more non-linearity due to more activations
+  - So Having more convolution enables model to fit loss function faster and to increase non-linearity

 #### Loss: WGAN-GP
 Traditional GAN shows instable convergence of loss.
 To cover this, Wasserstein GAN had been introduced.